Graphical User Interface Testing: Squish GUI Tester

 6.

-Allows the remote testing of applications that run on multiple platforms or on multiple embedded devices.
+It allows the remote testing of applications running on multiple platforms or on embedded devices..

 7.